 - Up to one Daughters of the Flame unit in this army gains Ambush.

-- Ambush - You can choose not to deploy a model/unit with Ambush at the start of the game.
+- Ambush - You can choose not to deploy this unit at the start of the game.
 If it is not deployed normally, you can put it into play at the end of any of your Control Phases after your first turn.
 When you do, choose any table edge except the back of your opponent's deployment zone.
-Place this model/all models in the unit with Ambush in formation completely within 3" of the chosen table edge.
+Place all models in the unit in formation completely within 3" of the chosen table edge.

 2019.07 Theme Remix

 - Game-wide Remix changes

 - 3 character warjacks added to the list of allowed models.